-The intelligent vending machine market will be growing at a CAGR of over 34 percent from 2018 to 2022, translating into $11.48 billion of incremental growth, according to research from Technavio.
+The smart vending machines market will be growing at a CAGR of over 34 percent from 2018 to 2022, translating into $11.48 billion of incremental growth, according to research from Technavio.
 The new payment technologies that offer users easier and faster methods of payment through credit cards or phones will drive the popularity of vending.
 In addition, the ability to retrofit current machines with modern technological capabilities will aid the transition to intelligent vending.

 Vending machines are growing in terms of accessibility, product types, and capabilities.
 The refrigerator-sized machine is no longer relegated to hallway recesses and fluorescent-lit waiting rooms.
 Instead, intelligent vending machines are being drafted into the revolution of retail.

 A prominent theme in the modern retail landscape is moving into automated retailing, allowing each customer to receive a personalized experience with minimal human interaction.
 In Jabil’s 2018 Future of Retail Technology survey, one of the most significant ways that retail decision-makers predicted that technology could improve the customer experience was through personalized interactions.
 Download Jabil's Future of Retail Technology Report.

 Already, the popularity of this concept can be seen in the increasing installation of self-checkouts and click-and-collect, where customers make their purchases online, then drive to an established pick-up location to complete the sales process without the vexations of a traditional retail experience.
 Smart vending machines may come to play a key role in this transformation by providing a new way to deliver the product to customers that incorporates a physical presence with online-level convenience.